epond/console-draw/README.md

 Congratulations on having made it into our interview process.

 Below is a coding problem that we would like you to solve.
 Please read through the description carefully and implement a solution for it.
 You're free to write your solution in any programming language.
-Also, we don't want you to over-engineer the solution but be prepared to extend the functionality in the next step of the interview process.
+We don't want you to over-engineer the solution but be prepared to extend the functionality in the next step of the interview process.
 Finally, we ask you to submit a solution that you'd be happy to go live with and works "out of the box".

 Please [fork](https://help.github.com/articles/fork-a-repo) this repository and submit a [pull request](https://help.github.com/articles/using-pull-requests) to your solution within 7 days.